 The American Psychiatric Nurses Association (APNA) was founded in 1986.
-It is the largest professional membership organization committed to the specialty practice of psychiatric-mental health nursing (PMHN).
-Initiatives include wellness promotion, prevention of mental health problems and the care and treatment of persons with psychiatric disorders across the lifespan.
-APNA is the only PMH nursing organization whose membership is inclusive of all PMHN at basic (RN), advanced practice (NP and CNS), academic faculty and research scientist levels.
-APNA’s more than 8,800 members come from every state and include international members.
+It is the largest U.S. organization of professionals committed to the specialty practice of psychiatric-mental health and substance use disorder nursing (PMH/SUD).
+Initiatives include wellness promotion, prevention of mental health problems and the care and treatment of persons with psychiatric and substance use disorders across the lifespan.
+APNA is the only PMH nursing organization whose membership is inclusive of all PMH nurses at basic (RN), advanced practice (NP and CNS), academic faculty and research scientist levels.
+APNA’s more than 14,000 members come from every state and include international members.

-Research findings of the last twenty years support the efficacy of early interventions by health professionals using Screening, Brief Intervention, and Referral and Treatment (SBIRT) to reduce negative health outcomes of excess alcohol consumption.
+Research findings of the last thirty years support the efficacy of early interventions by health professionals using Screening, Brief Intervention, and Referral and Treatment (SBIRT) to reduce negative health outcomes related to the use/misuse of substances including alcohol, tobacco, and prescription and illicit drugs .
 APNA fully endorses the adoption of this evidence-based early intervention into all clinical settings.

-APNA is a proponent of the adoption of SBIRT into all clinical settings.
+APNA is a proponent of the continued use of SBIRT in all clinical settings.
 Ample evidence exists to support the efficacy of this intervention and its implementation can only serve to benefit consumers.
-The competencies and scope of practice of psychiatric-mental health nurses make them well positioned to use and teach others about this intervention for maximum benefit to patients, families and communities.
+The competencies and scope of practice of psychiatric-mental health nurses make them well positioned to use and teach others about this intervention for maximum benefit to nursing colleagues, patients, families and communities.

 Approved by the APNA Board of Directors September 11, 2012.

-American Nurses Association (ANA).(2010).
-Nursing: Scope and Standards of Practice.2nd edition.
+American Nurses Association (ANA).(2015).
+Nursing: Scope and Standards of Practice.3rd edition.
 Silver Springs, Maryland: American Nurses Association.